timothyekl/web-oneshot/README.md

 much infrastructure. `wos` adheres to the following principles:

 * Actually serve the file. `wos` will stay active as long as it can until it transmits the file in question or is killed.
+This means `wos` stays active through failed authentications, bad requests, etc.
 * Be dumb. `wos` doesn't care about buffering, or Digest authentication, or anything fancy - it serves a file as quickly and straightforwardly as possible.